A7.8: Main page

 1.1.
 Conditions for payment

 If your statement of terms and conditions of employment require you to meet certain conditions and directly because of those conditions (e.g. shift working) you receive an appropriate allowance, you will keep the allowance as long as they meet those conditions.
-If, as a result of your own action (e.g. conduct) or some other matter stemming directly from you (e.g. health), you are no longer able to meet the conditions, the allowance will end, and will only be restored at management's discretion and if you fulfill the conditions for the allowance.
+If, as a result of your own action (e.g. conduct) or some other matter stemming directly from you (e.g. health), you are no longer able to meet the conditions, the allowance will end, and will only be restored at management's discretion and if you fulfil the conditions for the allowance.
 However, you will be given due written notice of the change if management decide to alter the conditions so that you can no longer qualify for the allowance (e.g. ending of shift work).
 The allowance will remain payable for the period of notice whether or not the qualifying conditions are met.

 1.2.
 Exclusions from payment